dbohry/get-loot/README.md

 # Get-Loot

-Is a Minecraft Mod to make it easy to farm items by killing monsters.
+GetLoot is a Minecraft Mod that makes farming items easy by killing monsters.
+Causing monsters to drop items according to their rarity and adding a chance for animals to drop eggs.

 ## Requirements

-Spigot >= 1.8.2
+Java 17 or higher
+Spigot 1.9 or higher

 ## Current lootable mobs